 Sikh pilot asked to remove turban during security check at Madrid airport: DSGMC

-DSGMC president Manjinder Singh Sirsa requested Jaishankar to raise the matter with the Spanish government that happened with Air India's Captain Simranjeet Singh Gujral recently.

-"The Madrid airport officials demanded him to remove his turban and asked for a manual check of his turban which is an offence in the eyes of Sikhs.
+"The Madrid airport officials demanded him (Gujral) to remove his turban and asked for a manual check of his turban which is an offence in the eyes of Sikhs.
 All this happened despite Captain Gujral clearing the metal detectors," Sirsa said in his letter to Jaishankar.
+He added that this is a "case of bias and racial attitude towards Sikhs at the Madrid airport".

+"Such incidents have happened there in the recent past also when Sikhs were asked to remove the turban or the airport officials disrespected the turban by manhandling the Sikhs," Sirsa said.
+He added that the turban is the essence of a Sikh's identity and it is important to create awareness at the global level about how sensitive Sikhs are about their turban.

+"I request your good self to raise this issue at the global level and specially with Spanish government at Madrid airport who continue to hurt our sentiments and play the 'ignorance' card to their advantage," Sirsa said.
+Air India did not respond to queries sent by PTI on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)